 • home-based programmes, such as Portage, which offer a carefully structured system to help parents support their child’s early learning and development” (5.16)

-In West Sussex, medical (and other) professionals can fulfil their duty to 5.15 by making a referral to the SEND Under 5s Team (up until September 2021 this was known as EYPARM).
+In West Sussex, medical (and other) professionals can fulfil their duty to point 5.15 by making a referral to the SEND Under 5s Team (up until September 2021 you may have heard this referred to as EYPARM).

-You can read about how the process works along with more information from the SEND Under 5s team on the Local Offer.
+You can read about how the process works along with more information from the SEND Under 5s team on the Local Offer but here are some questions we frequently get asked:

 Can my child be referred and discussed without my knowledge?